floyd011/datameshsync/portfolio/index.md

 [Home](#welcome-to-the-portfolio-of-milorad-spasić) &nbsp; &nbsp; [Skills](#skills) &nbsp; &nbsp;[Projects](#projects) &nbsp; &nbsp;[Experience](#experience) &nbsp; &nbsp;[Certifications](#certifications) &nbsp; &nbsp;[Contact](#contact)

-## Data Engineer & Database Architect & Solution Architect – Cloud & Integration Specialist
+## AI/LLM Engineer & Solution Architect – Data & AI Integration Specialist

+Experienced AI Engineer specializing in Large Language Model (LLM) development and deployment with strong expertise in transformer architectures, fine-tuning techniques (LoRA, QLoRA), and Retrieval-Augmented Generation (RAG) systems.

+Proficient in building end-to-end AI pipelines, including data ingestion, embedding generation, vector search using Qdrant, and RESTful API integration via FastAPI and Streamlit.
+Skilled in prompt engineering and developing multi-agent orchestration systems using LangChain for complex, knowledge-driven workflows.

+Hands-on experience with state-of-the-art models such as LLaMA3, Gemma, and OpenAI APIs, optimized for local deployment with GGUF format and Ollama runtime.
+Comfortable working with PyTorch, HuggingFace transformers, and AI frameworks for training, evaluation, and inference.

+Focused on scalable, production-ready AI solutions that integrate intelligent document processing, semantic search, and dynamic response generation.

-A seasoned Data Engineer, DevOps Engineer, and Database Architect with two decades of experience in designing, optimizing, and managing high-performance data systems.
+A seasoned Data Engineer with two decades of experience in designing, optimizing, and managing high-performance data systems.
 The focus is on developing reliable data pipelines, architecting scalable and resilient databases, and deploying cloud-native solutions to enable real-time analytics and enterprise-level data processing.

 ### Core Expertise

+-	**LLM Engineering** & Prompt Design: Practical experience with OpenAI, LLaMA3, Gemma, and local model deployment via Ollama.
+Skilled in designing efficient prompts and dynamic AI workflows for document analysis, search, and decision-making tasks.

+-	**RAG Systems & Vector Search**: Built custom Retrieval-Augmented Generation pipelines using Qdrant and various embedding models.
+Developed FastAPI-based services that perform real-time document querying, intelligent tagging (via KeyBERT), and semantic search.

+-	**Model Fine-Tuning & Optimization**: Worked with LoRA, QLoRA, and GGUF formats to fine-tune and serve models locally.
+Created scripts to train and evaluate models in constrained environments, including exporting for use with Ollama.

+-	**AI Agents & Multi-Agent Systems**: Designed LangChain-based multi-agent pipelines for task decomposition, coordination, and reasoning.
+Focused on agent orchestration for knowledge-intensive tasks.

+- **NLP & Transformers**: Experience with tokenization, embeddings, and transformer architecture (HuggingFace, PyTorch).
+Able to train and evaluate models for intelligent document processing and NLP automation tasks.

+- **Deployment & APIs**: Built RESTful APIs and Streamlit apps to integrate LLMs into end-user applications.
+Familiar with scalable deployment using FastAPI and real-time interaction with AI services.

 - **Data Engineering & Architecture:**
   Proficiency in Python and SQL, with extensive experience in ETL/ELT frameworks including Debezium, Kafka, Greenplum, and Hadoop, enabling robust real-time data streaming and analytics.